 A number of respondents even said that they contributed, with a fifth reporting that they bought more single-use items during the pandemic.

 Nearly two-thirds (59 per cent) reported seeing more litter in their neighbourhoods over the past year.

 How much plastic is recycled?

-Plastic recycling has increased dramatically in the last two decades.
-British Plastics Foundation research showed around 13,000 tonnes of plastic bottles were recycled in the UK in 2000, compared to 380,000 tonnes in 2020.
+The amount of plastic being recycled has increased over the last two decades, with research from the British Plastics Foundation showing that around 13,000 tonnes of plastic bottles were recycled in the UK in 2000, compared to 380,000 tonnes in 2020.

 Around 32 per cent of all plastic is recycled in the UK, the researchers said.

 However, many people – including Boris Johnson himself – have said that recycling plastic isn’t a silver bullet for the pollution problem.

 Instead, reducing plastic production and consumption is the best way to tackle the issue.

 The kinds of plastic you can recycle will depend on the local authority in which you live, meaning you should check on your local authority website before depositing an item in your bin or box.

 There are some plastic products which can generally be recycled at home in most areas, such as milk cartons and plastic trays for food items.